Roelbr/getting_and_cleaning_data_project/Codebook.md

 <h2>Transformation with R</h2>
 <p>For each of these features, the original study calculated several values.
 This project only imported the mean and standard deviation calculations for each feature into R and executes the script Run_analysis.R.

 The averages of those calculations were then determined by the script for each unique combination of subject and activity.
-These averages, along with their corresponding subject ID and activity name are written to a new text file.</p>
+These averages, along with their corresponding subject ID and activity name are written to a new text file: tidy_data.txt.</p>

 </article>
   </div>